 - You are lab confirmed to have COVID-19

-- You are suspected/presumed to have COVID-19 due to presence of Coronavirus Symptoms
+- You have been diagnosed with COVID-19 due to presence of Coronavirus Symptoms

 - Stay home and separate yourself from others in your home.

 - Do not come to class or work; do not participate in any campus activities or come to campus.

 - If you have been diagnosed with COVID-19, CDC guidance for isolation recommends staying in a specific “sick room” or area and away from other people or animals, including pets.
 Use a separate bathroom, if available.

 - Monitor any symptoms you might be experiencing and if they develop or worsen then call your healthcare provider BEFORE seeking in-person care.